ST PETER & ST PAUL, SEAL

 Coming onto our Electoral Roll not only gives you a vote in this meeting and enables you to be part of the Church of England's democratic processes, it also qualifies you to be buried in Seal Churchyard and to be married or baptised here if you don't live in the parish.
 It is also a welcome signal of your support for our church!

 Come and join us every Monday from 1.45 in Birch's Cafe in Seal High Street for a chat and coffee.

 Seal Church HallDrop in for coffee and chat.
 There will be some activities and board games on offer if you would like them, but you can just sit and chat if you prefer.

-This group is for adults of any age, and it's free.
+This group is aimed at adults of any age, and it's free.
 (Donations welcome to cover the costs of refreshments)

 Talking Village with Tiddlers

 WHAT IS TALKING VILLAGE?
 Seal’s “Talking Village” sessions are places where anyone can come along to chat.
 No agenda, just a friendly welcome!

 Stay as for as long or short a time as you like at any session.

 Watch this space for more times and venues – coming soon!